-ARU is delighted to be hosting the 7th Interdisciplinary Learning and Teaching Conference at our Chelmsford campus on 20 April 2023.
+ARU was delighted to host the seventh Interdisciplinary Learning and Teaching Conference at our Chelmsford campus on 20 April 2023.

 Our trailblazing Ruskin Modules exemplify this approach by bringing students together around societal challenges, co-creating more holistic perspectives informed by diverse backgrounds and experiences.

 ARU’s Vice Chancellor Prof Roderick Watkins described the power of interdisciplinarity 'to transform perspectives of all of us, not just our students' and identified ARU’s Ruskin Modules as 'the most powerful current expression of [...] our interdisciplinary ambitions as a university'.

 Ruskin Module students kicked off the conference with a moving keynote speech; Elaine Brown, Institutional Lead for Ruskin Modules and co-chair of the conference, said:

 'We are immensely proud of ARU students: Hanah Ansari, Maddie Holland, Storm Tozer and Terri Vessey who shared their stories of profoundly personal transformative learning experienced during their Ruskin Modules.'

 If you're interested in interdisciplinary learning and teaching, please email [email protected] to join our Interdisciplinary Education Network.

 Members discuss ideas, share experience, provide support and opportunities to collaborate for research and scholarship.

 'I always enjoy the ILT conferences, but this was my favourite.
 I thought the range and quality of papers was impressive, the rooms were excellent, and the keynote with the students was enlightening.
 They really were a great credit to the university, and I was sorry not to hear more from them.